RobFairclough/pokedex/readme.md

 ## Using the Pokédex

 The Pokédex has a selector for choosing your pokémon, and two buttons above the sprite for altering the view.
+To select pokemon by number, type a number in to the inputbox and hit enter.

+## Installing locally

+To get a copy of the pokedex locally, fork/clone this repo to your local machine, run `npm install` in the project folder to install dependencies and run `npm start` to start a local version of the pokedex on your machine.